Bishop Burton College will become a new centre of excellence for high levels skills training in the region following a multi-million-pound investment.

 This training boost will enhance employment opportunities for students and ensure there are highly qualified employees for the region’s businesses.

-Bishop Burton will partner with York College, Askham Bryan College, Craven College, East Riding College, Grimsby Institute of Further and Higher Education, Selby College, the and the St John.
+Bishop Burton will partner with York College, Askham Bryan College, Craven College, East Riding College, Grimsby Institute of Further and Higher Education, Selby College, the University of Hull and the University of York St John.

 The joint bid to become an IoT received significant levels of employer support, which was instrumental in its success.
 Companies including VISR, CATCH, Skipton Building Society, GB Recruitment and ENGIE Fabricom recognised the need for investment in education to address their wider skills shortages.